SomsriWeb/somsri-web/content/page/en.md

   We produce all types of apparel from uniforms and corporate shirts to teamwear, sportswear, and event shirts.
 Every piece is backed by our screen and printing and embroidery guarantee, ensuring the highest quality in every order.
 When you think of quality apparel, think SomsriShirt.
   :::

-  :::home-screen-portfolio-en
+  :::home-screen-portfolio{lang="en"}
   #title
   ## Screen Printing Portfolio

   #description
-  We offer a wide range of screen printing techniques, tailored to meet every customer’s unique production needs.
+  We offer a wide range of screen printing techniques, tailored to meet every customer's unique production needs.
   :::

-  :::home-pin-portfolio-en
+  :::home-pin-portfolio{lang="en"}
   #title
   ## Embroidery Portfolio